jsrocks123/worldbank_playwright/README.md

 ## Features

-worldbank-playwright currently has the following set of features:
+playwright-python-example currently has the following set of features:

 - Read data from line charts using web scraping
 - Read data from table using web scraping